hrmuir/hello-world/README.md

-# hello-world
-I'm trying to learn howto make a repository.
+I'm still trying to figure this out, but I think I'm starting to get it.